codeonome/-A-to-I-Editing--Bulk-RNA-seq-/README.md

 2. Calculate the ratio of edited vs. non-edited reads for each event
 3. Perform statistical comparison using Wilcoxon test

-# 2. Complete code and/or pipeline used for the analysis and figure generation
+# Complete code and/or pipeline used for the analysis and figure generation
 # ILF3 / A-to-I Editing & H3K27ac Super-Enhancer Analysis
-# the raw fastq files were processed using the following scripts:
+# The raw fastq files were processed using the following scripts:
 - fastqc.sh
 - Trim_and_qc.sh
 - STAR_align.sh